H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

   - named places, summits, and other geographic names,
   - National Register points and polygons and related historic resources.

-Across these themes, the GBIM/GeoDB deployment integrates millions of features from approximately two hundred statewide datasets.
-Feature counts and table names are catalogued in database inventories maintained alongside the system so that claims about coverage can be verified and updated as ingestion continues.
+Across these themes, the GBIM/GeoDB deployment integrates millions of features from on the order of two hundred statewide datasets.
+Feature counts and table names are catalogued in database inventories so that claims about coverage can be verified and updated as ingestion continues.

 ![GeoDB and the Spatial Body of Ms. Jarvis](https://github.com/user-attachments/assets/cff5cc65-84e2-402d-aa53-07ada47b57d9)

 > Figure 6.2.
 Conceptual overview of the statewide geospatial mesh maintained in GeoDB and GBIM, summarizing integrated census units, structures, hazards, civic facilities, governance layers, and benefits‑relevant sites.
-The present deployment integrates millions of features from on the order of two hundred standardized datasets into the GBIM corpus.

 ---

-### 6.5 Chroma Spatial Collections and Geo‑Referenced Beliefs
+### 6.5 Spatial Embeddings and Geo‑Referenced Beliefs

-To connect geometric features with high‑dimensional semantic reasoning, Ms. Jarvis maintains Chroma collections derived from GBIM beliefs and spatial entities.
-These collections are hosted in a shared HTTP‑backed Chroma instance, configured with 384‑dimensional embeddings, and serve as the canonical spatial memory layer for RAG and `/search`.
+To connect geometric features with high‑dimensional semantic reasoning, Ms. Jarvis maintains collections derived from GBIM beliefs and spatial entities in the shared vector store.
+These collections are hosted in a shared HTTP‑backed instance, configured with 384‑dimensional embeddings, and serve as the canonical spatial memory layer for RAG.

 ![West Virginia Data Architecture Flow](https://github.com/user-attachments/assets/323dd7de-aef9-4019-b703-22ea667e6175)

 > Figure 6.3.
-Key relationships between GeoDB source tables, GBIM beliefs (`gbimbeliefnormalized`), worldview entities (where present), and Chroma collections such as `gbim_beliefs_v2` and `gis_wv_benefits`.
-Deterministic joins are maintained via `identity` fields (for example, `source_table` and `source_pk`) from Chroma back into GBIM and GeoDB.
+Key relationships between GeoDB source tables, GBIM beliefs (`gbimbeliefnormalized`), worldview entities (where present), and spatial/benefits collections in the vector store.
+Deterministic joins are maintained via identity fields (for example, `source_table` and `source_pk`) from embeddings back into GBIM and GeoDB.

 The current pattern is as follows:

 - **Unified GBIM belief collections.**
-  Collections such as `gbim_beliefs_v2` embed rows from `gbimbeliefnormalized`.
-For each belief, a text representation is constructed from the JSONB axes (`identity`, `what`, `where`, `who`, `for_whom`, `why`, `how`, `authority`, `when`), and embeddings are stored with metadata including:
+  GBIM beliefs from `gbimbeliefnormalized` are embedded into one or more collections.
+For each belief, a text representation is constructed from the JSONB axes (`identity`, `what`, `where`, `who`, `forwhom`, `why`, `how`, `authority`, `when`), and embeddings are stored with metadata including:
-  - the belief identifier (for example, `id` from `gbimbeliefnormalized`),
+  - the belief identifier (for example, `gbimbeliefnormalized.id`),
   - `source_table` and `source_pk` values drawn from the `identity` axis,
   - epoch information derived from the `when` axis,
   - optional spatial metadata inherited from `where`.